Your hardest capability, as a runtime you can prove.

 The capability works in the demo.
 You cannot prove what it will do.

-That is the cluster that keeps the hardest use case in pilot: errors compound across steps, the tests that proved it go stale, and there is no single record of what one decision actually did.
+Three things keep the hardest use case in pilot: errors compound across steps, the tests that proved it go stale, and there is no single record of what one decision actually did.
 MGR closes all three.
 The behavior is specified in math, proven before it runs, and compiled into a runtime that produces a signed receipt for every decision.

 Specified in math